 CSX's balance sheet reflects its strong capital base and the impact of CSX's balanced approach in deploying capital for the benefit of its shareholders, which includes investments in infrastructure, dividend payments and share repurchases.
 Further, CSX is well positioned from a liquidity standpoint.
-The Company ended the year with \$1.1 billion of cash, cash equivalents and short-term investments.
+The Company ended the year with \$2.0 billion of cash, cash equivalents and short-term investments.

-Total assets as well as total liabilities and shareholders' equity increased \$990 million from prior year.
-The increase in assets was primarily due to the net increase in cash and short-term investments of \$692 million and higher net properties of \$234 million.
-The increase in cash and short-term investments was primarily a result of net cash from operations of \$4.6 billion and the issuance of \$3.0 billion in long-term debt, partially offset by share repurchases of \$4.7 billion and property additions of \$1.7 billion.
-The increase in total liabilities and shareholders' equity combined was driven by the issuance of \$3.0 billion in long-term debt and net earnings of \$3.3 billion, partially offset by share repurchases of \$4.7 billion and dividends paid of \$751 million.
+Total assets as well as total liabilities and shareholders' equity increased \$1.5 billion from prior year.
+The increase in assets was primarily due to the net increase in short-term investments of \$743 million, the right-of-use lease asset of \$532 million resulting from the adoption of the new lease accounting standard, and property additions net of retirements of \$295 million.
+The increase in total liabilities and shareholders' equity combined was driven by net earnings of \$3.3 billion, the issuance of \$2.0 billion in long-term debt and the total lease liability of \$550 million resulting from the adoption of the new lease accounting standard.
+These increases were partially offset by share repurchases of \$3.4 billion and dividends paid of \$763 million.

 Working capital is considered a measure of a company's ability to meet its short-term needs.
-CSX had a working capital surplus of \$650 million at December 2018 and \$21 million at December 2017.
-This increase since the prior year end is primarily the result of an increase in cash due to net cash from operations of \$4.6 billion and the issuance of \$3.0 billion in long-term debt.
-These increases were partially offset by cash used for share repurchases of \$4.7 billion, property additions of \$1.7 billion and dividend payments of \$751 million.
+CSX had a working capital surplus of \$1.1 billion at December 2019 and \$650 million at December 2018.
+The increase in current assets was primarily driven by cash proceeds from the \$2.0 billion issuance of long-term debt, partially offset by dividend payments of \$763 million and the early redemption of long-term debt originally due October 2020 of \$500 million.
+The increase in current assets was offset by an increase in current liabilities primarily due to the reclassification of \$245 million from long-term debt to current maturities of long-term debt.